-It’s the modern age folks; practically everybody has a powerful camera in their pockets which is capable of taking some incredible pictures.
-Phones have come a long way in a brief period.
-Especially when it comes to the quality of images that they can produce.
-It’s incredible what the engineers at Apple and Samsung and for that matter, every mobile manufacturer is achieving today.
-Some more enthusiastic people, however, decide to spend their money on something slightly more professional – a DSLR camera.
-Unfortunately, not all of these people have photographic sense that enables them to make the most of these fantastic devices.
-So how to go from being a monkey with a camera to being a decent photographer?
+It’s the modern age folks, practically everybody has a powerful camera in their pockets which is capable of taking some incredible pictures.
+Phones have come a long way in a very short period of time especially when it comes to the quality of images that they are able to produce.
+It’s incredible what the engineers at Apple and Samsung and for that matter every mobile manufacturer is achieving today.
+Some more enthusiastic people, however, decide to spend their money on something slightly more professional- a DSLR camera.
+Unfortunately, not all of these people have a photographic sense that enables them to make the most of these fantastic devices.
+So how to go from being a monkey with a camera to be a decent photographer?

-In this article I’m going to talk about what this photographic sense is, how to develop it and how to make the most of which ever camera you have.
+In this article, I’m going to talk about what is photography, making sense of photography, and how to make the most of whichever camera you have.

 Some people say that photography is all about how good the light is or how good the equipment is or how correct the settings are.
-And several wannabe pros say that you must always shoot on full manual settings on a full frame DSLR during the golden hour.
+And several wannabe pros say that you must always shoot on fully manual settings on a full-frame DSLR during the golden hour.

 A photographer that has photographic sense will be able to create amazing images regardless of the equipment they use.
 It’s how you compose your images that makes or breaks the picture.
 And the ability to compose images has nothing to do with what camera you use.
 That is entirely on the photographer and is what separates the best photographers from the rest.